mobixsoftwarestudio/mobix-playbook/5-hiring-and-on-boarding-process.md

 ## On-boarding Process

 Our on-boarding process is designed to maximize learning opportunities, knowledge sharing, and professional development.
 Reading is awesome and necessary, but true growth is achieved through learning by doing.
-Hence, the process lasts 1 month in order to be fully integrated on our culture and the topics vary according to the role.
-The steps are divided in weeks, as following explained.
+Hence, the process lasts 1 week in order to be fully integrated on our culture and the topics vary according to the role.

-The First week focuses on:
+### Part 1

-1. Welcoming meeting, by presenting our organisation, culture and main practices;
+* [x] Welcome meeting, by presenting our organisation, culture and main practices;
-2. Roles and responsibilities review, including expectations;
+* [x] Roles and responsibilities review, including expectations;
-3. Presenting the routine and standards for the team;
+* [x] Presenting the routine and standards for the team;
-4. Explaining the rules of the physical space;
+* [x] Explaining the rules of the physical space;
-5. Explaining the playbook and the career plan;
+* [x] Explaining the playbook and the career plan;
-6. Tech systems set up and training;
+* [x] Tech systems set up and training;
-7. Mentor assignment;
+* [x] Mentor assignment;
-8. Data checking, work card, keys of the office and other documentation;
+* [x] Data checking, work card, keys of the office and other documentation;
-9. Choosing and purchasing the materials needed to perform;
+* [x] Choosing and purchasing the materials needed to perform;
-10. Access to the organisation tools such as Bitbucket, Invision, AWS, Asana, Harvest, Slack, Forecast, WhatsApp.
+* [x] Access to the organisation tools such as Bitbucket, Invision, AWS, Asana, Harvest, Slack, Forecast, WhatsApp.

-The Second week focuses on gaining technical skills:
+### Part 2

-1. Transition and Learning Mobix’s practices;
+* [x] Transition and Learning Mobix’s practices;
-2. Reading books;
+* [x] Reading books;
-3. Attending trainings to perform;
+* [x] Attending trainings to perform;
-4. Project assignment;
-5. Induction on the project’s specs and tasks to fulfill;

-The Third and Fourth week focus on:

-1. Learning by doing;
-2. Building the project together with the mentor;
-3. Mentor’s Shadowing.
+* [x] Project assignment - one project per day;
+* [x] Tasks to fulfill for each project;

 ## Benefits